 This is the most important thing to be honest about when making the decision.

 Meta Ray-Ban: over 7 million units sold in 2025.
-Available at retail.
+Available at retail from $299.
 Any consumer who owns the glasses is a potential participant.
-If your campaign scales on consumer participation, this is the only smart glasses platform where that math works right now.
+If your campaign scales on consumer participation, this is the only smart glasses platform where that math currently works.

 Neither answer is wrong.
 They are different audience models.
-Spectacles buys depth of experience per person.
+Snap Specs buys depth of experience per person.
 Meta Ray-Ban buys width of reach.
 Know which one your brief is actually measuring before you commit to a platform.

 Brief for Meta Ray-Ban when